bobk48/unixthetextbook3/README.md

 Just email bobk48@gmail.com, and we will evaluate your error reports or any other requests you make, and take appropriate action.

+Advisory 9.
+Posted 3/19/17 Per Advisory 1., we have decided to provide you with information about using the Desktop version of TrueOS as an alternative to PC-BSD 10.3 (which is still available).
+The biggest impact of using TrueOS would be felt in Chapter 22, Section 3, since the PC-BSD 10.3 KDE4 Desktop is replaced by the Limina Desktop in TrueOS.
+An excellent guide to using Desktop TrueOS is currently found at https://www.trueos.org/handbook/trueos.html .
+Other minor changes to Chapter 23 material, such as no longer being able to launch the PC-BSD User Manager with the command pc-usermanager, would need to be implemented if you decide to install and use TrueOS rather than PC-BSD 10.3.
+Oracle Solaris 11.3 is still active, downloadable, and everything in the printed book still works in Solaris 11.3!

 Advisory 8.
 Posted 3/18/17 We have posted a preliminary Xlib data structure file, in both Word .doc and Adobe .pdf formats, and named Xlib_data_structures.
 We will be adding material to it in the future to include X Event structures.

 Advisory 7.
 Posted 3/5/17 Look for an Xlib data structures help guide to be published here in a few days.
 This will be a useful addition to your documentation for Chapter 22 Xlib programming.